m e n u

 My fondness of these creatures of God was not very big then, so I rushed to my bathroom to get a toilet paper roll and WUSH!
 I wiped one of them and WUSH! the other and ran with one in toilet paper rolled slug in each hand back to the bathroom, threw both in the toilet and flushed once, twice and a third time to be sure they were really gone.

 Next morning was a morning like every other morning and of course I had forgotten my misfortune with the slugs of the night before.
 Made myself a very strong coffee to drink on the toilet as usual.
-Before sitting down, I noticed it just in time: a slimy looking tan colored heap of something with one broken over tentacle, slowly creeping it's way up...
+Before sitting down, I noticed it just in time: a slimy looking tan colored heap of something with one broken over tentacle, slowly creeping its way up...

 But that was not the reason I moved, really!